wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+0.9.5

+* Fixed http://wordpress.org/support/topic/great-job-please-contact-me?replies=2.
+You can now specify 0 in 'Number of posts'.
+That way, the category can be shown/hidden based on whether it is empty or not.
+* Fixed http://wordpress.org/support/topic/post_date.
+Forward slash is now accepted in date formatting.

 0.9.4